regolith-labs/steel/README.md

 # Steel

-**Steel is a minimal framework for Solana smart contract development.** It provides of a set of helper functions, macros, and code patterns for scaffolding smart contracts.
-It is generally designed to be unopinionated, minimizing boilerplate and maximizing flexibility.
+**Steel is a modular framework for Solana smart contract development.** It provides of a set of helper functions, macros, and code patterns for scaffolding smart contracts.
+Steel is generally designed to be unopinionated, minimizing boilerplate and maximizing flexibility.

 ## Notes